 There are two types of HIV: HIV-1 and HIV-2.
 HIV-2 is found mainly in Western Africa, while HIV-1 is found worldwide.
 Both strands of the virus start with infection.
 Initial or acute HIV infection is followed by a period of no symptoms (asymptomatic HIV infection), followed by early symptomatic HIV and then AIDS.

 Symptoms of acute HIV may or may not manifest after an initial exposure.
 These symptoms usually dissipate spontaneously in a few weeks and may include:

 - Flu-like illness

 After initial symptoms, the disease often goes into a period of remission.
-This window period, known as asymptomatic HIV, can last for months or up to ten years.
-It is important to note that a person with an asymptomatic HIV infection can still pass the disease to other people.
+This window period, known as asymptomatic HIV, can last for months or up to 10 years.
+During this time, an infected person can still pass the disease to other people.

 - Loss of weight